 How to Make a Carpal Tunnel VA Claim

-To file a successful VA claim for carpal tunnel syndrome you will need to:
+To file a successful VA claim for carpal tunnel syndrome, you will need to:

-• Show how carpal tunnel syndrome affects your daily activities by providing detailed descriptions and examples of functional limitations, such as difficulty performing routine tasks, decreased ability to work, challenges with self-care, or diminished quality of life.
+– Examples include difficulty performing routine tasks, decreased ability to work, challenges with self-care, or diminished quality of life.

 Steps in the Claim Process

-• Submit your claim and supporting documents online through the VA’s eBenefits portal, by mail using VA Form 21-526EZ, or in person at your nearest VA Regional Office.
-If a claim for carpal tunnel syndrome has previously been filed, you will need to file a VA Form 21-0995 with new and relevant evidence
+1. Submit your claim and supporting documents online through the VA’s eBenefits portal, by mail using VA Form 21-526EZ, or in person at your nearest VA Regional Office.

-• Complete a Compensation & Pension (C&P) exam if the VA requests it, ensuring you attend the scheduled appointment and provide comprehensive details about your symptoms.
+– Make sure you attend the scheduled appointment and provide comprehensive details about your symptoms.

-• If your claim is denied or rated lower than expected, appeal promptly and consider legal assistance.
+3. If your claim is denied or rated lower than expected, appeal promptly and consider legal assistance.

 Get More Benefits with Carpal Tunnel Secondary Conditions

 Carpal tunnel syndrome can lead to other health issues that may qualify the veteran for a higher VA disability rating and compensation.
-The secondary conditions to carpal tunnel syndrome include:

 If you’re looking to maximize your VA disability, get in touch with us for a free evaluation of your case.
 For over three decades, Hill & Ponton has been dedicated to helping disabled veterans nationwide secure the benefits they rightfully deserve.